rethinkdb/rethinkdb-go/README.md

 }
 ```

 When `DiscoverHosts` is true any nodes are added to the cluster after the initial connection then the new node will be added to the pool of available nodes used by GoRethink.
+Unfortunately the canonical address of each server in the cluster **MUST** be set as otherwise clients will try to connect to the database nodes locally.
+For more information about how to set a RethinkDB servers canonical address set this page http://www.rethinkdb.com/docs/config-file/.

 ## Query Functions